EliaKobayashi/Dietary_Application_Project/README.md

 Figure 3.
 ER Diagram For the Attributes Requested By the Client

 As shown in figure 3, in the "nutrients" table, the attributes are "protein", "fats", "calories", "carbohydrates", "day_picked".
 This table details all the nutrients that the client would like to log into the application.
 The second class which is "User" has the attributes "id", "username", "email", "password".
 This class details the email and information as well as log in information of the users.
-"Id" is the primary key and what connects the two tables.
+"Id" is the primary key and what makes the two tables related.

 ### Table of Data